sifatanindho/cognitive-load-vr/README.md

 Prediction module: Feed inputs to the trained model to get a load estimate.

-Adjustment module: Compare the estimate to the target.
-Output a new piece count for the next task based on your rules.
+Adjustment module: Output a new piece count for the next task based on load estimate.

 Interface/Task module: Build a random Lego structure with the adjusted piece count and plot images of each side for the next task.